Comparing Multiple Means - ANOVA

 Traditional Method

-Use a traditional correlation test to determine if there is a statistically significant correlation between a student’s total SAT scores and their first year college GPA at the population level.
+Use a traditional ANOVA test to determine if there is a statistically significant difference in the mean interest rate for new cars in the six cities at the population level.

 CC31